 The design museum can be a great source of inspiration, and the great cities of the world are packed with incredible examples to get your creative juices flowing.

 And museums don't have to be exclusively dedicated to design to be useful for the designer.
-Whether it's a collection of conceptual art that sparks a fresh idea, a series of events or workshops that bring the local creative community together, or even the incredible architecture of the building itself.
+Whether it's a collection of conceptual art or vintage posters that sparks a fresh idea, a series of events or workshops that bring the local creative community together, or even the architecture; many museums are famous buildings in themselves.
 In this article we've gathered together the best design museum collection featuring institutions from around the world - how many have you visited?

 New York's Museum of Modern Art (aka MoMA) boasts a prominent collection that encompasses art, design, architecture, sculpture, photography, illustration and more.

 Paola Antonelli does some excellent work curating design shows

 Exhibitions at the design museum have covered topics such as 50 years of Helvetica, contemporary Dutch design and the Bauhaus movement.